 Luckily the final seconds of the video answer that question: director’s choice.
 Both new singles off of MTMTMK were shot and directed in collaboration with the California activist arts based organization Village Beat.
 “Yoshua Alikuti” was shot in Nairobi, and “Kondaine” in Northern Kenya.
 Village Beat is active in both of these areas, currently filming a documentary on the plight of Kenyan street children in Nairobi, and working to raise funds for a music festival to increase awareness of the displacement of the Turkana people in Northern Kenya, and the controversy surrounding the building of the Gibe III Dam.

 All well and good, but what does this music video addendum really do, besides act as a plug for Village Beat’s advocacy efforts?
-Let me lay it out below:
+In a statement, Village Beat let it be known:

 Love and respect to our Turkana friends of Epiding village in northern Kenya — particularly Matet & MC Maji Moto.
 Sacrifice and ceremony are traditional practices of the Turkana tribe used for events such as marriage, death and in our case, the welcoming of visitors.
 Drinking Kondaine — the magic potion — is not a traditional Turkana practice.
 Therefore, no members of The Very Best were actually turned into goats.
 To know more, visit www.villagebeat.org